The STI examination

 Warned by sex partners and warning your sex partners

-Please note that the outpatient clinic examination is not always a complete STI examination.
-It is possible that you will still be referred to your doctor.
-Visitors to the outpatient clinic often say that examination by the doctor costs more money, depending on your deductible.
-Unfortunately, that is no reason for the GGD to carry out an STI examination.
+Note: the test at the clinic is not always a full STI screening.
+You may be referred to your GP for further testing.
+Visitors to the outpatient clinic often say that examinations carried out by the GP are more expensive, depending on your deductible.
+However, this is not a valid reason for the GGD to conduct an STI test.